-Field Description 5 ETORF External Trigger Overrun Flag - While in edge trigger mode (ETRIGLE = 0), if additional active edges are detected while a conversion sequence is in process the overrun flag is set.
-This flag is cleared when one of the following occurs: A) Write "1" to ETORF B) Write to ATDCTL0,1,2,3,4 (a conversion sequence is aborted) C) Write to ATDCTL5 (a new conversion sequence is started) No External trigger over run error has occurred External trigger over run error has occurred 4 FIFOR FIFO Over Run Flag - This bit indicates that a result register has been written to before its associated conversion complete flag (CCF) has been cleared.
+Field Description 7 SCF Sequence Complete Flag - This flag is set upon completion of a conversion sequence.
+If conversion sequences are continuously performed (SCAN = 1), the flag is set after each one is completed.
+This flag is cleared when one of the following occurs: A) Write "1" to SCF B) Write to ATDCTL5 (a new conversion sequence is started) C) If AFFC=1 and read of a result register Conversion sequence not completed Conversion sequence has completed 5 ETORF External Trigger Overrun Flag - While in edge trigger mode (ETRIGLE = 0), if additional active edges are detected while a conversion sequence is in process the overrun flag is set.
+This flag is cleared when one of the following occurs: A) Write "1" to ETORF B) Write to ATDCTL2, ATDCTL3 or ATDCTL4 (a conversion sequence is aborted) C) Write to ATDCTL5 (a new conversion sequence is started) No External trigger over run error has occurred External trigger over run error has occurred 4 FIFOR FIFO Over Run Flag - This bit indicates that a result register has been written to before its associated conversion complete flag (CCF) has been cleared.
 This flag is most useful when using the FIFO mode because the flag potentially indicates that result registers are out of sync with the input channels.
 However, it is also practical for non-FIFO modes, and indicates that a result register has been over written before it has been read (i.e., the old data has been lost).
-This flag is cleared when one of the following occurs: A) Write "1" to FIFOR B) Start a new conversion sequence (write to ATDCTL5 or external trigger) No over run has occurred Overrun condition exists (result register has been written while associated CCFx flag was still set) 3-0 CC[3:0] Conversion Counter - These 4 read-only bits are the binary value of the conversion counter.
+This flag is cleared when one of the following occurs: A) Write "1" to FIFOR B) Start a new conversion sequence (write to ATDCTL5 or external trigger) No over run has occurred An over run condition exists 2-0 CC[2:0] Conversion Counter - These 3 read-only bits are the binary value of the conversion counter.
 The conversion counter points to the result register that will receive the result of the current conversion.
-E.g. CC3 = 0, CC2 = 1, CC1 = 1, CC0 = 0 indicates that the result of the current conversion will be in ATD Result Register 6.
+E.g. CC2 = 1, CC1 = 1, CC0 = 0 indicates that the result of the current conversion will be in ATD result register 6.
 If in non-FIFO mode (FIFO = 0) the conversion counter is initialized to zero at the begin and end of the conversion sequence.
 If in FIFO mode (FIFO = 1) the register counter is not initialized.
 The conversion counters wraps around when its maximum value is reached.
+Aborting a conversion or starting a new conversion by write to an ATDCTL register (ATDCTL5-0) clears the conversion counter even if FIFO=1.